Domagoj Bradarić: Hajduk Split

-Born in Split, Bradarić joined the youth setup of Hajduk Split in 2007.
+Born in Split, Bradarić joined the youth team of Hajduk Split in 2007.
 Ahead of the 2017–18 season, he was promoted to the reserves.

 On 18 June 2018, Bradarić was promoted to the senior team and signed his first professional contract.
 On 15 September, he made his first team debut, coming on as a substitute for Steliano Filip in a 3–1 victory against Rudeš.
 After playing the next six matches, he injured himself, only to return to play against Rudeš in December, and providing an assist to Jairo de Macedo da Silva.
 At the end of the season, his inaugural in the first team at Hajduk, Bradarić was named in the team of the season.

-He made his final appearance for Hajduk on 9 July 2019 in a Europa League qualifying away 2–0 victory over Gżira United.
+He made his final appearance for Hajduk on 9 July 2019 in a Europa League qualifying away 2–0 victory against Gżira United.

-Lille
+Playing abroad

-On 19 July, Bradarić signed a five-year deal with Lille OSC.
+On 19 July, Bradarić signed a five-year contract with Lille OSC.
 The transfer fee between the two sides was reported as €6.5 million plus €2 million in potential bonuses and 10% of a future transfer fee.
-He made his league debut in a 2–1 home victory over Nantes on 18 August.
-He made his Champions League debut on 17 September in a 3–0 away defeat to Ajax.

-On 21 February 2021, Bradarić scored his debut goal for Lille in a 4–1 victory over Lorient.
+He made his league debut in a 2–1 home victory against Nantes on 18 August, as well as Champions League debut on 17 September in a 3–0 away defeat against Ajax.
+On 21 February 2021, Bradarić scored his debut goal for Lille in a 4–1 victory against Lorient.

-Salernitana

-On 15 July 2022, Bradarić signed a four-year contract with Salernitana in Italy.
+On 15 July 2022, Bradarić signed a four-year contract with Italian club Salernitana.
+On 30 August 2024, he joined Hellas Verona on loan with an option to buy.
+After one season, Bradarić signed for the club permanently until 30 June 2028.